 To the Members of TCM Limited (CIN: L24299KL1943PLC001192) 54/555Elenjickal MLRWLA21 Muttathil Lane Kadavanthara Cochin - 682020

-Report on the Standalone Financial Statements
+Report on the Audit of Standalone Financial Statements

 Management's Responsibility for the Standalone Financial Statements

-The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013("the Act") with respect to the preparation ofthese standalone financial statements that give a true and fair view of the financialposition financial performance and cash flows of the Company in accordance with theaccounting principles generally accepted in India including the Accounting Standardsspecified under Section of the Act read with Rule 7 of the Companies (Accounts) Rules2014.
-This responsibility also includes maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding of the assets of theCompany and for preventing and detecting frauds and other irregularities; selection andapplication of appropriate accounting policies; making judgments and estimates that arereasonable and prudent; and design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation ofthe financial statements that give a true and fair view and are free materialmisstatement whether due to fraud or error.
+The Company's Board of Directors is responsible for the matters stated in section134(5) of the Act with respect to the preparation of these standalone financial statementsthat give a true and fair view of the financial income changes in equity and cash flowsof the Company in accordance with the Ind AS and other accounting principles generallyaccepted in India.
+This responsibility also includes maintenance of adequate accountingrecords in accordance with the provisions of the Act for safeguarding the assets of theCompany and for preventing and detecting frauds and other irregularities; selection andapplication of appropriate accounting policies; making judgments and estimates that arereasonable and prudent; and design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation ofthe standalone financial statements that give a true and fair view and are free frommaterial misstatement whether due to fraud or error.

 Report on Other Legal and Regulatory Requirements

-As required by The Companies (Auditor's Report) Order 2016("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Act we give in the "Annexure A" statement on the matters specifiedin theparagraph 3 and 4 of the Order to the extend applicable.
+1. As required by the Companies (Auditor's Report) Order 2016("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Act we give in the Annexure A' a statement on the matters specified inparagraphs 3 and 4 of the Order to the extent applicable.

-As required by Section 143(3) of the Act we report that:
+2. As required by section 143(3) of the Act we report that:

 (a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.